xxl4/gundns-admin/docs/wiki/database-setup/Setup-PostgreSQL.md

 We assume a default configuration and only the postgres user existing.

 ## Setup database
-The below will create a database called powerdnsadmindb and a user of powerdnsadmin.
+The below will create a database called gundnsadmindb and a user of gundnsadmin.

 ```
 $ sudo su - postgres
-$ createuser powerdnsadmin
+$ createuser gundnsadmin
-$ createdb -E UTF8 -l en_US.UTF-8 -O powerdnsadmin -T template0 powerdnsadmindb 'The database for PowerDNS-Admin'
+$ createdb -E UTF8 -l en_US.UTF-8 -O gundnsadmin -T template0 gundnsadmindb 'The database for PowerDNS-Admin'
 $ psql
-postgres=# ALTER ROLE powerdnsadmin WITH PASSWORD 'powerdnsadmin_password';
+postgres=# ALTER ROLE gundnsadmin WITH PASSWORD 'gundnsadmin_password';
 ```

 Note: